qiime2/docs/source/tutorials/moving-pictures.rst

      --i-table gut-table.qza \
      --o-composition-table comp-gut-table.qza

-We can then run ANCOM on the ``Subject`` column to determine what features differ in abundance across the gut samples of the two subjects.
+We can then run ANCOM on the ``subject`` column to determine what features differ in abundance across the gut samples of the two subjects.

 .. command-block::

    qiime composition ancom \
      --i-table comp-gut-table.qza \
      --m-metadata-file sample-metadata.tsv \
-     --m-metadata-column Subject \
+     --m-metadata-column subject \
-     --o-visualization ancom-Subject.qzv
+     --o-visualization ancom-subject.qzv

 .. question::
    Which sequence variants differ in abundance across Subject?
 In which subject is each sequence variant more abundant?
 What are the taxonomies of some of these sequence variants?
 (To answer the last question you'll need to refer to another visualization that was generated in this tutorial.)